Architecture of Kansas City: The View

-Located at 600 Admiral Boulevard, it was completed in 1967.
-The architects of this building were John L. Daw & Associates.
-The Vista del Rio was the first multi-story exposed concrete structural frame building allowed by federal specifications.
-It was also the first federally approved high-rise to use sheetrock for internal walls.
+Vista del Rio at 600 Admiral Boulevard, was architected by John L. Daw & Associates and completed in 1967.
+It is the first federally approved multi-story exposed concrete structural frame building, and the first federally approved high-rise to use sheetrock for internal walls.
 It was originally built to inspire urban renewal in the previously dilapidated area; however, after a period of misuse, the building itself fell into deep disrepair.
 After much of its glass had been removed, it began to be used by more "troublesome" citizens.
 By the 1990s, maintenance and care became so bad that graffiti appeared throughout the structure and, unfortunately, even human remains were found around the premises.

-Many predicted the destruction of this neglected building, but at the beginning of current downtown redevelopment, its future became much brighter.
-The Vista Del Rio became the View, turning from a public nuisance to a magnet for people wishing anew to live downtown.
+Many predicted its destruction, but downtown redevelopment renamed it The View.

 Fidelity Bank and Trust/909 Walnut

-This building is located at 909 Walnut Street (formerly 911 Walnut Street), in the north portion of downtown's Central Business District.
+This building is at 909 Walnut Street (formerly 911 Walnut Street), in the north portion of downtown's Central Business District.
 Constructed in 1931 (at the same time as the Power and Light Building), it is 35 stories tall.

 Built to replace the Fidelity National Bank and Trust Building that had existed on that site, it was designed by Hoit, Price and Barnes Architects, the same firm that designed the Power and Light Building.
 It won a local American Institute of Architects award in the 1930s during its construction.
 The twin towers at its top resemble those of notable buildings around the United States, such as 900 North Michigan in Chicago (built in 1989), or the Waldorf-Astoria Hotel in New York City (built in 1931).
 The building once had a large clock in its north tower that has long since been removed.

 In 2003, several proposals competed to turn this building into a residential tower.
 The building now houses 150-180 residential units, complete with rooftop terraces for its two multimillion-dollar penthouses.